datacommonsorg/docsite/api/rest/stat_value.md

   - `date`: Specified in ISO 8601 format.
 Examples include `2011` (the year 2011), `2019-06` (the month of June in the year 2019), and `2019-06-05T17:21:00-06:00` (5:17PM on June 5, 2019, in CST).

   - `measurement_method`: The technique used for measuring a statistical variable.
-Describes how a measurement is made, whether by count or estimate or some other approach, and names the group making the measurement.
-Examples include `BosniaCensus` and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).
+Describes how a measurement is made, whether by count or estimate or some other approach.
+May name the group making the measurement to indicate a certain organizational method of measurement is used.
+Examples include [the American Community Survey](https://datacommons.org/browser/dc/gg17432) and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).
+Multiple measurement methods may be specified for any given node.
+A complete list of properties can be found at <https://datacommons.org/browser/measurementMethod>.

   - `observation_period`: The time period over which an observation is made.
 Examples include `P1Y` (period of one year) and `P3M` (period of three months).